-- In order to create the quartile information all staff are sorted by their hourly rate of pay, this list is then split into 4 equal parts - When reviewing the quartile information it is important to take into account the types of roles available within the organisation and the different gender splits that occur within specific roles. - The highest variances for the quartiles when compared to the overall trust value are in the middle quartiles. - There is a higher proportion of female staff in the upper middle quartile; included in this quartile are Nursing and Midwifery Registered staff groups that have a higher proportion of female staff, this is reflected in the calculation. - The upper quartile has a higher proportion of female staff.
-The variance in this quartile is mainly due to significantly different gender splits in medical staffing and managerial roles in the trust; this is countered by a greater proportion of female staff in the scientific and nursing staff groups.
+- In order to create the quartile information all staff are sorted by their hourly rate of pay, this list is then split into 4 equal parts - When reviewing the quartile information it is important to take into account the types of roles available within the organisation and the different gender splits that occur within specific roles. - The highest variances for the quartiles when compared to the overall trust value are in the middle quartiles. - There is a higher proportion of female staff in the lower middle quartile and the upper middle quartile; included in this quartile are Nursing and Midwifery Registered staff groups that have a higher proportion of female staff, this is reflected in the calculation. - The upper quartile has a higher proportion of male staff, demonstrated on the graphs for the upper quartile split by staffing group as medical and dental, and admin and clerical.
+There are also male staff in the following staffing groups; AHP,s Healthcare Scientists, and N&M Registered.
+The variance in the upper quartile is mainly due to significantly different gender splits in medical staffing and managerial roles in the trust; this is countered by a greater proportion of female staff in the scientific and nursing staff groups.